-Explanation: For each paper, you will go through the entire writing process: choosing a topic, finding and evaluating your sources, creating an outline, writing a rough draft, peer reviewing your classmates' rough drafts, and polishing your rough draft into a final draft.
+Explanation: For each paper, you will go through the entire writing process: deciding on a topic, choosing sources, creating an outline, assembling an annotated bibliography, and polishing your rough draft into a final draft.
+For the first paper, you'll also be peer reviewing your classmates' papers.
 Following the process will help you to approach all writing tasks with confidence.